 The Nebraska Behavioral Risk Factor Surveillance System (BRFSS) has been conducting surveys among Nebraska adults annually since 1986 for the purpose of collecting data on health-related risk behaviors and events, chronic health conditions, and use of preventive services.
 Information gathered during these surveys is used to identify emerging health problems, establish and track health objectives, and develop, implement, and evaluate a broad array of disease prevention activities in the state.

-The surveillance system is based on a research design developed by the Centers for Disease Control and Prevention (CDC) and used in all 50 states, the District of Columbia, and three U.S. territories.
-Questions are standardized to ensure comparability of data with other states and to allow determination of trends over time.
+The BRFSS is a cross-sectional telephone survey of adults 18 and older conducted in all 50 states, the District of Columbia, and three U.S. territories with technical and methodological assistance provided by the Centers for Disease Control and Prevention (CDC).
+Survey questions are standardized to ensure comparability of data with other states and to monitor trends over time.

-For more information about the Nebraska BRFSS, seeFAQs.
+For more detailed information about the Nebraska BRFSS, seeFAQs.